What is Nocturia? Here’s What You Need to Know

 What causes nocturia?

+Along with “What is nocturia?”, one of the most frequently asked questions about this condition is what causes it.
 Though nocturia is commonly caused by OAB, as mentioned above, OAB is not the only condition that can cause excessive nighttime urination.
 Other potential causes of nocturia range from lifestyle-related to medical.

 Common non-OAB causes of nocturia: